 Read more about living with facial disfigurement and improving self-esteem.

 A number of support groups and organisations provide help and advice for people living with scarring.

 Scarring is part of the body's natural healing process after tissue is damaged.

 When the skin is wounded, the tissues break, which causes a protein called collagen to be released.
 Collagen builds up where the tissue is damaged, helping to heal and strengthen the wound.

 In time, some collagen breaks down at the site of the wound and the blood supply reduces.
-The scar gradually becomes smoother, softer and paler.
+The scar gradually becomes smoother and softer.

-Although scars are permanent, they can fade over a period of up to two years.
+Although scars are permanent, they can fade over a period of up to 2 years.
 It's unlikely they'll fade any more after this time.